Dheeraj1301/Ai_accelerator/README.md

 Unittest: Python’s built-in testing framework for code verification

-# Code Modules
-1. MatMulChiplet
-Implements classic matrix multiplication.

-Takes two 2D matrices as inputs and produces the matrix product.

-Key method: multiply(A, B)

-2. ConvChiplet
-Performs a 2D convolution operation using a kernel.

-Supports configurable kernel size and pipelining simulation stages.

-Simulates pipelined partial sums for latency estimation.

-Key method: apply(matrix)

-3. ActivationChiplet
-Implements the ReLU (Rectified Linear Unit) activation function.

-Processes the convolution output, applying element-wise max(0, x).

-Key method: relu(x)

-4. PipelineSimulator
-Coordinates the pipeline execution: convolution → activation → matrix multiplication.

-Measures simulated timing for each stage.

-Prints detailed output and profiling.

-Accepts dynamic input sizes and kernel configurations.

-# Key methods: __init__(), run()

-# How to Run and Test
+## How to Run and Test
-Running the Pipeline Simulation
+# Running the Pipeline Simulation
-Ensure all dependencies are installed:
+Ensure all dependencies are installed: pip install numpy streamlit

-'''bash
-Copy
-Edit
-pip install numpy streamlit
-Run the simulation script:'''
+Run the simulation script:

-'''bash
-Copy
-Edit
   python python_sim/simulate_pipeline.py
-Expected output includes input matrix, outputs at each stage, and timing metrics for convolution, activation, and matmul chiplets.'''
+Expected output includes input matrix, outputs at each stage, and timing metrics for convolution, activation, and matmul chiplets.

-# Running Unit Tests
+Running Unit Tests
-Tests cover core functionalities of chiplets:

-'''bash
-Copy
-Edit
-python -m unittest discover -s tests
+Tests cover core functionalities of chiplets: python -m unittest discover -s tests
 Using the Streamlit Dashboard
-Launch the dashboard to interact with the pipeline visually:'''
+Launch the dashboard to interact with the pipeline visually: streamlit run app.py

-'''bash
-Copy
-Edit
-streamlit run app.py
-The dashboard allows you to:'''
+## The dashboard allows you to:

 Upload or generate input matrices dynamically.